OpenDevelopmentMekong/odm-deployment/README.md

 Uploads a new dataset to the CKAN instance specified on the code.

+1. Adds the translation for a specified terms // taxonomy_add_translation.py

 1. Retrieve the translation for a specified terms // taxonomy_retrieve_translation.py

 Taxonomy has been translated and inserted in different languages, this script allows to check which translations for a specified term are stored in CKAN